jcvignoli/lumiere-movies/README.md

 More flexibility for the auto title widget users: You can now prevent a post from displaying the auto title widget by ticking in the post edition's the Lumiere option "Deactivate autowidget for this post".

 ## Upgrade Notice

+### 4.4

+Check after a few minutes if the display order of data is the same you want.
+You may have to fix it.

 ### 4.3.3